 Structure and Supply Chains

-Cummins’ UK presence is comprised of four manufacturing sites and an additional 14 associated sites which includes parts reconditioning, distribution and administration.
-We employ approximately 5000 employees in the UK.
-In 2019, Cummins imported approximately £1.6B of parts and materials into the UK, of which approximately 30% was imported from the EU.
-Of all Cummins’ global imports into the UK, approximately 45% were imported directly from Cummins Inc. or a Cummins affiliate.
+Cummins’ UK presence is comprised of four manufacturing sites and an additional 14 associated sites which include parts reconditioning, distribution, and administration.
+Globally Cummins employs a total of 59,900 employees, and UK represents 7.6%.
+In 2021, Cummins imported approximately £1.7B of parts and materials into the UK, of which approximately 50% was imported from the European Union.
+Of all Cummins’ global imports into the UK, approximately 46% were imported directly from Cummins Inc. or a Cummins affiliate.

 Policies on Modern Slavery

 In March 2018, Cummins launched its Human Rights policy which applies to Cummins entities worldwide.
-The policy prohibits the use of all forms of child labor and forced labor, including threat of force or penalty, prison labor, indentured labor, bonded labor, military labor, slave labor and any form of human trafficking.
+The policy prohibits the use of all forms of child labour and forced labour, including threat of force or penalty, prison labour, indentured labour, bonded labour, military labour, slave labour and any form of human trafficking.

-Cummins’ Human Rights policy and our Code of Business Conduct reflect and further detail our company’s commitment to human rights.
-In our Code of Business Conduct, Cummins states: “We will embrace diverse perspectives and backgrounds, and treat all people with dignity and respect.”
+Since September 2017, Cummins Inc. has belonged to the United Nations Global Compact.
+Cummins supports the ten principles of the Global Compact to set higher standards in Cummins’ Human Rights policy and our Code of Business Conduct reflect and further detail our company’s commitment to human rights.
+In our Code of Business Conduct, Cummins states: “We will embrace diverse perspectives and backgrounds and treat all people with dignity and respect.”
 Our Code further states:

-“We support human rights around the world, and will comply with all applicable laws regarding the treatment of our employees and other stakeholders.
-We will not tolerate child or forced labor anywhere and we will not do business with any company that does (. . .)
-Our commitment to fair treatment and human rights also extends to our joint ventures, suppliers and other partners.
-We will insist our suppliers and partners treat their stakeholders in a way that is consistent with our values through our Supplier Code of Conduct.”
+“We support human rights around the world and will comply with all applicable laws regarding the treatment of our employees and other stakeholders.
+We will not tolerate child or forced labour anywhere and we will not do business with any company that does (. . .)
+Our commitment to fair treatment and human rights also extends to our joint ventures, suppliers, and other partners.
+We will insist our suppliers and partners treat their stakeholders in a way that is consistent with our values through Cummins Supplier Code of Conduct (“SCoC”).”

-“Suppliers must not use slavery or involuntary labor of any kind, including prison labor, debt bondage, or forced labor by governments and suppliers must not be involved in human trafficking.
-Suppliers must not use corporal punishment, physical or psychological abuse, threats or violence, or other forms of physical or mental coercion.
-There must not be unreasonable restrictions on the ability of employees to enter or exit the workplace.”
+“Suppliers that do business with Cummins are prohibited from using slave or involuntary labor, of any kind including prison labor, debt bondage, or forced labor by governments.
+Suppliers must not engage in human trafficking and must not use corporal punishment, physical or psychological abuse, threats of violence, or other forms of physical or mental coercion.”

 Due Diligence Processes and Risk Assessment

-Due to the nature of Cummins business and based on the industry that Cummins operates in, our analysis determined that there is low risk of human-rights violations.
-Nonetheless, we have initiated processes to identify and combat such risks within our supply chain.
-In 2019, Cummins took steps to assess and mitigate human-rights risks within our supply chain with a focus on suppliers we engage in our UK business.
+Cummins has initiated processes that identify and combat risks within our supply chain.
+Since 2019, Cummins has taken steps to assess and mitigate human-rights risks within our supply chain with a focus on suppliers we engage in our UK business.
 These steps include:

-Identification of UK-based suppliers that may pose human-rights related risks (targeted suppliers).
-Based on our risk-based assessment, these include suppliers that provide labor-related services to Cummins’ entities located in the UK.
-Examples include but are not limited to: catering, cleaning, security and logistics services.
+Identification of UK-based suppliers that may pose human-rights related risks.
+These include suppliers that provide labour-related services to Cummins’ entities located in the UK.
+Examples include but are not limited to: catering, cleaning, security, and logistics services.

-Cummins measures its effectiveness by confirming that the targeted suppliers certify compliance with the Cummins Supplier Code of Conduct.
+Cummins measures its effectiveness by confirming that targeted suppliers certify compliance with the Cummins SCoC.

-Cummins conducts informal audits of suppliers on a global basis including suppliers in the UK and mainland European countries, to verify that suppliers remain in compliance with the Cummins Supplier Code of Conduct.
+Cummins conducts informal audits to suppliers globally including suppliers in mainland European countries and the UK to verify that suppliers remain in compliance with the SCoC.

 Cummins will continuously improve by evaluating processes to identify suppliers which present human rights violation risks.